 How To Test Pool Stabilizer (Cyanuric Acid)

-This guide shows how to test your swimming pool’s stabilizer (cyanuric acid, CYA) level.
+This guide shows how to test cyanuric acid levels in your swimming pool’s stabilizer (cyanuric acid, CYA).
 Cyanuric Acid is chlorine’s sunscreen, preventing its burnoff when exposed to the Sun.

 The Effects of CYA Imbalance

-• Not Enough – The pool’s chlorine is exposed to the sun’s UV rays, causing chlorine burnoff.
+Not Enough – When cyanuric acid levels are too low, the pool’s chlorine is exposed to the sun’s UV rays, causing chlorine burnoff.
 Burnoff drops active chlorine levels in your pool.

-• Too Much – It acts as a barrier, preventing active chlorine from attaching to and acting bacteria and other organic material in the pool.
+Too Much – It acts as a barrier, preventing active chlorine from attaching to and acting on bacteria and other organic material in the pool.
 Can cause Chlorine Lock.

-What’s Needed to Test My Pool’s CYA Level?
+What’s Needed to Test My Pool’s CYA Level with a Test Kit?

 How To Test Pool Stabilizer

-1. Fill test tube to Line-A with pool water.
+1. Fill test tube to Line-A with pool water for the cyanuric acid test.

 2. Pour the testing solution into the test tube, up to Line-B

-3. Miz test sample using the plunger attachment
+3. Mix test sample using the plunger attachment

 4. Pull the plunger to the top to see the black dot on the end of the dipstick.